How to enable Service Bus Relaying connections for Nodinite Log and Monitoring Agents

 - Number of installed agents using Service Bus Relaying

-- Number of Remote Actions executed.
+- Number of Remote Actions executed

 Note

-For the latest pricing information, read more here.
+For the latest pricing, see here.

 How to configure the Monitoring Agents to use Service Bus Relaying